Doctors Agree These Are the Best New Year's Resolutions

 Stay hydrated throughout the day.

 "Drink more water!
 I usually recommend four 16 ounce bottles of water consumption daily for my patients.
 It helps to flush the urinary tract of bacteria and also prevents stone formation.
-First line therapy in UTI prevention is hydration and the most common cause of kidney stones is having concentrated urine, so please drink up in 2019."
+First line therapy in UTI prevention is hydration and the most common cause of kidney stones is having concentrated urine, so please drink up."

 — Anika Ackerman, MD, urologist